Guidance

 Recommendations

-• Faculty, students, and staff are encouraged to develop foundational knowledge of GenAI’s capabilities, limitations, and ethical implications.
+- Faculty, students, and staff are encouraged to actively engage in learning about GenAI’s capabilities, limitations, and ethical implications.

-• GenAI literacy should be embedded in learning activities where appropriate, helping learners evaluate AI-generated outputs critically.
+- GenAI literacy should be embedded in learning activities where appropriate, such as helping learners evaluate AI-generated outputs critically.

 Recommendations

-• Protect privacy and intellectual property: do not input confidential, personal, or proprietary information into GenAI systems unless the tool has been approved through TRU’s privacy and data security processes.
+- Protect privacy and intellectual property by not inputting confidential, personal, or proprietary information into GenAI systems unless the tool has been approved through TRU’s privacy and data security processes.
+This includes not inputting the intellectual property of others without their permission.

-• Avoid using GenAI detection tools for academic misconduct cases.
+- Avoid using GenAI detection tools for academic misconduct cases as they are unreliable and may violate institutional privacy policies.

-• Consider the environmental impact of GenAI systems, using them only when they add significant value to learning or research.
+- Evaluate the environmental impact of GenAI systems and thoughtfully use them only when they add significant value to learning or research.

 Next Steps for TRU Community Engagement